MatthewSLLui/MatthewSLLui/README.md

 Trading analyst with industry experience working in high-performance projects across institutional trading, prop trading, a VC-backed health tech startup, and nanotech research.
 Enjoy playing badminton, reading about electrodynamics and listening to classical / jazz in my free time.

-I am currently working on an Option Pricer and it is not public yet.
+I am currently working on a stress tester and it is not public yet.

 * 🌍  I'm based in London
 * 🎓  Master of Electrical Engineering (ML + material science specialisation)